 RDL 123 - RADIOGRAPHIC TECHNIQUES AND CONTROL II

 Radiographic circuits are studied to understand technique control.
 Quality Assurance standards and procedures are presented.

 Lab experiments are performed to further understand QA practice.
-A grade of "C+" or better is required in all RDL courses to remain in and graduate from this program.

-Prerequisite(s): RDL 122 with a C+ or better.
-Corequisite(s): RDL 142.
+Prerequisite(s): RDL 122 with a grade of C+ or higher.
+Corequisite(s): RDL 142